 This might include updating and managing access to child protection online management system, CPOMS and liaising with the offsite DSL (or deputy) and as required liaising with children’s social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.

-PERCY HEDLEY SCHOOL staff and volunteers will have access to a trained DSL (or deputy).
+NORTHERN COUNTIES SCHOOL staff and volunteers will have access to a trained DSL (or deputy).

 The DSL will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely.